rz0718/MHMS_DEEPLEARNING/README.md

-# Deep Learning and Its Applications to Machine Health Monitoring: A Survey
+# Deep Learning and Its Applications to Machine Health Monitoring

 ## Table of Contents